Nicaragua takes CNN en Español signal off the air - KESQ

 The government of Nicaragua took CNN en Español off the air, shortly after 10pm local time on Wednesday.

 It has not explained why it removed CNN’s Spanish-language service, and did not respond to CNN’s request for comment.
-The cable operators that carry CNN en Español in the country also did not respond.
+The cable operators carrying CNN en Español in the country also did not respond.

-“Today the government of Nicaragua pulled our television signal, denying Nicaraguans news and information from our television network, which they have relied upon for 25 years,” CNN en Español said in a statement.
+“Today the government of Nicaragua pulled our television signal, denying Nicaraguans news and information from our television network, which they have relied upon for 25 years,” the US-based service said in a statement.

+Nicaragua’s government under fifth-term president Daniel Ortega has sharply cracked down on both the press and on critics over the past two years.

+Many Nicaraguan journalists have been forced into exile, and there remains “practically no independent media within the country,” according to press freedom group Reporters without Borders.

+“CNN en Español was the only remaining outlet critical of President Daniel Ortega available to Nicaraguans,” Reuters reported on Thursday.

-The US-based service said Nicaraguans could continue to find Spanish-language news on its website.
+CNN en Español has said Nicaraguans can continue to find Spanish-language news on its website.

 “CNN en Español will continue to fulfill its responsibility to the Nicaraguan public by offering our news links on CNNEspanol.com, so they may have access to information not available to them in any other way.”